leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 - BeautifulSoup <sub>(page extracting)</sub>

 Every thought process and technique could be used for every other site, but the actual coding I am going to do will be working for this site only.
-Other sites consists of other structures and other HTML markup.
+Other sites consist of other structures and other HTML markup.

 ### Cookies Popup ###